BlueBrain/bluima/README.md

     > cd modules/bluima
     > sh release.sh

-The release can be deployed on any computer with a JRE (e.g. cluster).
+The release includes all dependencies can be deployed on any computer with a JRE (e.g. cluster).

 ### Conventions (over configuration)